mulqueenr/mulqueenr.github.io/docs/MD anderson analysis/gccACT_init.md

 ```

-## Using cooler and cooltools (seems like the 4DN preferred format)
+## Using cooler, cooltools, and EagleC to detect Structural Variants

 Cooler is both python line and command line, using command line for this
 https://github.com/open2c/cooler
 https://github.com/open2c/cooltools

 Change to cooler environment ::sunglasses::
 ```bash